Access to the territory and push backs

 Legal access to the territory

 From 2013 to 2017, a successful resettlement programme “Humanitarian Admission Programme” was implemented bringing around 1,700 persons to Austria.
-After the last persons were transferred to Austria, the resettlement programme terminated and no other programme has been launched since.
+After the last persons were transferred to Austria, the resettlement programme was terminated and no other programme has been launched since.
 Austria then announced in 2017 that it would relocate some applicants to Austria, especially young applicants and juveniles.
 In reality, Austria never received any applicant through the relocation scheme.
-Furthermore, there is no legal ground to grant a humanitarian visa from abroad.
+Furthermore, a humanitarian visa can only be granted if the authority is convinced that the applicant demonstrates a willingness to return to the home country.

 [9] Slovenian police, Illegalne migracije na obmocju Republike Slovenije, December 2020, available in Slovenian: https://bit.ly/3szYyqe, 4.